-In a recent blog post on Windows Team Blog, Microsoft revealed that theme packs that have been created for Windows 8 don’t work in Windows 7.
-In simple words, Windows 8 themes (theme packs) are not supported in Windows 7.
-But all Windows 7 themes work in Windows 8.
+In a recent blog post on Windows Team Blog, Microsoft revealed that theme packs that have been created for Windows 10 and Windows 8 don’t work in Windows 7.
+In simple words, Windows 10/8 themes (theme packs) are not supported in Windows 7.
+But all Windows 7 themes are compatible with Windows 8 and Windows 10

 Step 2: Download and install 7-Zip (free) software.

 Step 3: Right-click on the Windows 8 theme file, select 7-Zip and then select Extract Files option.
 Extract the contents of the theme file to a New Folder on desktop.
 You should now get a .theme file and also a folder named DesktopBackground.
 This folder contains all desktop backgrounds included in the .deskthemepack file.

 Step 4: Now you can open the folder, right-click on a picture and then select Set as desktop background.
 But if you want to create your Windows 7 theme using all extracted pictures from Windows 8 theme, you should follow the next two steps as well.